DylanYu/tail/README.md

 Import (or copy) all the source code into an Eclipse project and run from Cmd.java, before configuring the *Program arguments* in Run Configuration like "-n 10 -f testFile".
-Make sure you have a "testFile" located in you project folder.
+Make sure you add *lib/commons-cli-1.2.jar* in your build path and you have a "testFile" located in you project folder.

 # Design consideration